New Trends In Human Computer Interaction

 - The performance of this system drops as the distance between user and camera increases.

-- Ambient light effect color detection reducing system performance.
+- Ambient light effect color detection reduces system performance.

 - It still doesn’t produce an interface that can replace physical controllers.